RightToAskOrg/technical-docs/ServerAPIDataStructures.md

 - Question_Text: string
     * Validity: character length
-    * Permission: must be from the question-suggester
+    * Permission: must be from the question-writer
     * compulsory
 - Question_Writer: Entity
     * Validity: must be a system user.